 Lima beans are sometimes called butter beans and are the stereotypical antithesis for kids.
 My mom used to get a frozen mélange of veggies that included lima beans and I would collect them all into one mouthful and swallow them without chewing, with a large glug of milk.

 The general directions for growing lima beans are to start them indoors three to four weeks prior to the last frost date in your area.
-Plant seeds 1-2 inches deep in transplantable paper or peat pots and keep them moist.
-Don’t tamp soil down over seeds.
+Plant seeds 1 to 2 inches (2.5-5 cm.) deep in transplantable paper or peat pots and keep them moist.
+Don’t tamp the soil down over seeds.

-Put the seedlings out three weeks after the frost date or sow seeds outside at this time if the soil is at least 65 F. (18 C.).
-Select a sunny site and space bush beans 4-6 inches apart and vining limas 8-10 inches apart.
+Put the seedlings out three weeks after the frost date or sow seeds outside at this time if the soil is at least 65 degrees F. (18 C.).
+Select a sunny site and space bush beans 4 to 6 inches (10-15 cm.) apart and vining limas 8 to 10 inches (20-25 cm.) apart.
 Keep the limas consistently moist.
 Add a layer of mulch to retain water.

 Reasons for Empty Lima Bean Pods